Abandonment: How To Get Over It

 If this wound is unhealed, when we become adults, it conditions our thoughts, emotions, behavior and relationships.
 We experience a deep, indefinable sadness, with more severe forms such as depression.
-Also, fear of loneliness, that can keep us in relationships where we endure pain because we would rather have that than be alone.
+Also, fear of loneliness, that can keep us in unsatisfying relationships.
+We endure pain because we would rather have that than be alone.
 Or relationships where we build invisible (or visible) walls and barriers against true intimacy, for fear of being again abandoned if we let down our guard.
 And, self-abandonment: giving up on oneself to please others so we can be loved.

 The unhealed soul wound of abandonment can also be the metaphysical cause of different types of physical diseases.
-One may subconsciously develop a disease at the physical level due to this unhealed wound in order to attract full attention and be cared for.
+One may subconsciously develop a disease at the physical level due to this unhealed wound.
+This happens in order to attract full attention and be cared for.

 Healing the abandonment wound, just like all the other soul wounds, requires first our willingness to do this.
 I’ve outlined a few steps that can lead one to healing—I hope they will be helpful to you.

 Here are 3 steps to heal this wound, on the inner level: